FRP Pipe Installation | Successful Pipe System Design | Material Selection | Pressure Design of Piping Components

 This includes pipe, fittings, and joints.
 Which are the applicable Codes and Standards?
 Do the specifications include requirements beyond the Codes and Standards?
 Are there conflicts between the specifications and Codes and Standards and best practices?
 Which Codes and Standards apply to Composites?

 When is a stress analysis required?
 What is unique about analyzing Composite piping?

 Who is supplying the supports?
 Have the supports been specifically designed and fitted for Composite piping?
 Are weight supports, guides, anchors, etc. properly utilized?

 Who will be installing the pipe system?
 Do they have relevant Composite pipe installation experience?
 Do they have qualified bonders?

 Material selection, component design, support design, system stress analysis, and installation – all critical to a successful pipe system design.
-Go back to the Technical Centre menu for detailed information on each of these subjects.

 Composite piping systems are manufactured with a corrosion barrier and a structural laminate.
 The corrosion barrier provides the chemical resistance needed to protect the structural laminate so that the piping system can perform its intended function.
 There is a wide range of corrosion barriers commonly used in the Corrosion Industry, everything from just a surfacing veil in a light duty resin system, to corrosion barriers containing multiple layers of surfacing veil and chopped strand mat manufactured using premium grade resins, to those made using fluoropolymer materials.
 For long term, trouble free service of your piping system, you need to have a corrosion barrier that will stand up to the challenge of your application.
 But there can be significant cost differences between the various corrosion barrier configurations.
 Choosing the right configuration for the application will ensure you get the performance you want without paying for more than you need.